elementary/website/docs/code/getting-started.md

 1. Create a new branch folder "hello-packaging"
 2. Set up our directory structure including the "src" and "data" folders.
 3. Add your Authors, Copying, .desktop, and source code.
-4. Now set up the CMake build system.
+4. Now set up the Meson build system and translations.
 5. Test everything!

 Did you commit and push to GitHub for each step?
 Keep up these good habits and let's get to packaging this app!